filamentphp/panels/docs/03-resources/08-global-search.md

 ## Disabling global search

-As [explained above](#title), global search is automatically enabled once you set a title attribute for your resource.
+As [explained above](#title), global search is automatically enables once you set a title attribute for your resource.
 Sometimes you may want to specify the title attribute while not enabling global search.

 This can be achieved by disabling global search in the [configuration](configuration):